-In today’s political climate there is much to be discussed.
-Yet, so much misleading information is consumed and quickly disseminated through online social media.
-This treatment makes it hard to avoid political bias and unfair assumptions about your opponents position.
-So while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that are too often misunderstood.
-I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.) which is almost always reductive.
-I think the problem surrounding modern political discussions is a lack of education which causes a vacuous space where both sides are speaking past one another.
-To remain unbiased I will avoid taking a political position here.
-The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern development.
+In today’s political climate there is much to be discussed in regards to socialism and income inequality.
+Yet, there is still a lot of misleading information being quickly consumed and disseminated through online social media platforms.
+This treatment makes it hard to avoid political bias and unfair assumptions about socialism given its modern triumphs.
+So, while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that are too often misunderstood.
+I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.), which are almost always reductive.
+I think the problem surrounding modern political discussions is a lack of education that causes both sides to speak past one another.
+To remain unbiased I will avoid advocating for socialism here.
+The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern implementation.

 (2) Given (1) this is where most of the disagreement lays between the two camps of communism.
 Communism can be split into two doctrines of decentralized & centralized authorities — You can point to modern countries that could be considered examples of communist nations (i.e. N. Korea, China, Cuba, Vietnam, and Laos, etc.) but these are actually considered centralized versions of communism – where the production & wealth are completely or partially controlled by a political party.
 With this version of communism there is some obvious overlap with state-capitalism and totalitarianism.
 Again, in communist (Marxism) it is completely decentralized where the economic planning is controlled by the corporate oligarchy and labor unions.
 This is in stark difference to (Stalinist-Maoist) communism in which economic planning would be completely controlled by a centralized governing authority.
 The often misquoted Marxist idea of the centralization of capital had nothing to do with political parties but rather an end-game theory in which the market would be controlled through corporate monopolies.
 Yes, while many modern nations are considered communist they are still a far-cry from the same communist system that philosophers Karl Marx & Friedrich Engels had envisioned.